 - We know that paper products seem to be at a premium but put a paper towel in with your lettuce or spinach.
 The paper towel will help to absorb the extra moisture and keep your fresh greens from getting soggy.

-- You can make your own broth and then freeze the leftover broth in ice cube trays.
-Many recipes only call for a little bit of chicken stock, so you won’t waste anything.
-Freeze the rest so it’s easy to use later.
+- You can make your broth and then freeze the leftover broth in ice cube trays.
+Many recipes only call for a little bit of chicken stock so that you won’t waste anything.
+Freeze the rest, so it’s easy to use later.

 - When you bring home the fresh herbs, store the fresh herbs the same way you store fresh flowers.
-Keep them upright in a glass with a little water in the bottom.
-This really is the easiest way to lengthen their shelf life.
+Keep them upright in a glass with some water in the bottom.
+It is the easiest way to lengthen their shelf life.

-- This one might make you shake your head but dry your produce really well after you wash it.
-Normally it is best to not wash the produce until right before you eat it.
+- This one might make you shake your head but dry your produce well after washing it.
+Usually, it is best not to wash the produce until right before eating it.
 But you’ll want to wash it immediately right now because of the virus.
-So just dry it very well because the extra moisture can make it rot faster.
+So dry it very well because the extra moisture can make it rot faster.